 Come on out to Bluff Creek Ranch for trail work day . . . . let’s get the trails ready for the ARR Club ride on June 18th.

-Allen will be cooking up some Longhorn Burgers and a camping pass will be given to ALL those who come out and participate in this trail work day. ** BYOB ** in the can, if at all possible!
+Allen will be cooking up some Longhorn Burgers and a camping pass will be given to ALL those who come out and participate in this trail work day.
+Remember to bring trailer leveling blocks to camp on site since the grounds can be uneven in some locations. ** BYOB ** in the can, if at all possible!

 *** Pass the word and share this post with your friends ***

 Where: Bluff Creek Ranch – 537 Owl Creek Road, Warda,TX

 When: Thursday, June 16th

 Time: 8:00 am – 1:00pm – Arrival 7:45am

 Please arrive at the ranch at @7:45 and meet at the ranch house.
 If you come late, no worries, you can text 512-791-5791and we can let you know where we are working.

 Looking forward to seeing y’all out there!!
 Be sure to RSVP below!